 Conservation equipment for a variety of purposes, including freeze drying, large-scale freezing down to -30°C, air abrasion, desalination, vacuum and anoxia packing, is also available for research and development.
 The Heritage Laboratory also has archival space for reference collections consisting of paint, pigment and other material samples, as well as short term secure storage spaces with adjustable climate control.

-About the Department of Conservation
+About the Department for Heritage Development

-The Heritage Laboratory is a part of the Department for Conservation at the Swedish National Heritage Board.
+The Heritage Laboratory is a part of the Department for Heritage Development at the Swedish National Heritage Board.
 The department is situated in Visby and works as a national coordinator in matters relating to the conservation and the science of cultural heritage.
 Responsibilities include the dissemination of information and providing of advice and support to professional networks.
 Involvement encompasses research and development concerning the care and management of historic landscapes and environments, buildings, ancient monuments, collections, objects and materials in order to advance preservation, accessibility and the sustainable management of cultural heritage.

 - Built environments and listed architecture